1. INVERSION ANKLE SPRAINS

 Fracture at the base of the fifth metatarsal

-Salter fracture (fibula)
+Salter (growth plate) fracture (fibula)

 Special stress tests for the ankle include the anterior drawer test (eTable 41–4); the clinician keeps the foot and ankle in the neutral position with the patient sitting, then uses one hand to fix the tibia and the other to hold the patient’s heel and draw the ankle forward.
 Normally, there may be approximately 3 mm of translation until an endpoint is felt.
-A positive test includes increased translation of one foot compared to the other with loss of the endpoint of the anterior talofibular ligament.
+A positive test includes increased translation of one foot compared with the other with loss of the endpoint of the ATF ligament.

 eTable 41–4.Ankle examination. ||Download (.pdf) eTable 41–4.
 Ankle examination.